 Years ago, when I was in my twenties, I was staying with my mother in the same house I had grown up in.
 It was on Southampton Drive in a quiet neighborhood called Windemere.
 It was our first house in Anchorage.
 My parents had bought it when I was only four, just two years after our arrival in Alaska.
 At the time, the neighborhood was in an outlying area.
 Now, however, after years of oil development and a soaring population growth in Anchorage, it was smack in the middle of the city.

 One day, I walked down to the edge of the neighborhood, where a set of train tracks ran underneath a highway overpass.
 The walk down required cutting through a couple of back yards, most of which weren’t fenced.
-No one had ever objected to my shortcuts.
+No one ever objected to my shortcuts.
 The spot by the tracks had been a favorite retreat for me as I was growing up.
 I must have gone down to those tracks a hundred times over the years to recharge in the solitude.
 It was almost always quiet.
 Occasionally, as I sat on the gravel looking down at the tracks, I would be rewarded when a train came through, blaring its horn.

 As I arrived there this particular day, the usual quiet was broken by sounds of distress.
 After looking around, I finally glanced up to where the huge concrete pillars joined the steel bracing that undergirded the overpass.
 There, in the exact middle of the structure, sat a very unhappy black cat.
 Once he had my attention, the cat began meowing in earnest.

 Clearly, the cat was stuck.
 I wanted to help him, but I didn’t even know how to begin.
-My first clumsy attempt at rescuing him involved trying to climb across to the middle by gripping the flanges of one of the steel braces and going hand-over-hand toward the center, as though I were on a set of monkey bars.
+My first clumsy attempt at rescuing him involved trying to climb across to the middle by gripping the flanges of one of the steel braces and going hand-under-hand toward the center, as though I were on a very long set of monkey bars.
 My forearms were on fire before I was even halfway there, and I let go, dropping down to the gravel.
 My arms and wrists would hurt for days afterward.

 For some reason, I didn’t call the fire department or some other emergency service.
 The idea of firemen climbing up ladders and coming back down with wriggling cats seemed quaint.
 Instead, I went home and asked my mother to come down to the train tracks with me, which she did, if for no other reason than that she loved cats and probably hoped that between the two of us we would be able to come up with a plan.
 But we couldn’t, so in the end we just went back home.
 I still hadn’t called the fire department, but I didn’t forget about the cat.